MILLENNIALS MOVE OUT FOR THEIR PETS

 A third of millennial-aged Americans (ages 18 to 36) who purchased their first home recently say the desire to have a better space or yard for a dog influenced their decision.
 Dogs ranked among the top three motivators for first-time home purchasers and were cited by more millennials than marriage/upcoming marriage, which came in at 25%, or the birth/expected birth of a child, which came in at 19%.”

 Homeownership isn’t the only thing Millennials have delayed.
 Marriage and kids – if they’re in the cards at all for Millennials – are waiting too.
 Pet ownership is not.
 According to Pet Business, millennials are in age brackets that are commonly associated with the idea of “settling down.”
 But, rather than starting families with children, millennials are opting for buying or adopting pets to satisfy their caretaking needs.

 Pet Ownership is on the rise

 Millennials have strong bonds with their dogs, so it makes sense that their furry family members are driving their home-buying decisions.
-Those of us with dogs know that renting can be more expensive and a hassle.
-Owning a home takes away some of the stress by providing a better living situation for the pet and its human.
+Those of us with dogs know that owning a home is a better living situation for the pet and its human, no matter what generation.

-The fact that millennial home ownership is tied to dog love isn’t a surprise to me.
-I’m a dog lover myself and consider my own fur babies when it comes to making major life decisions like buying a home.
-If you’re interested moving to a dog-friendly space in Montecito, Hope Ranch or any of Santa Barbara’s upscale communities, please check out my comprehensive website then give me a call at 805.886.9378 or email me at Cristal@montecito-estate.com.
+The fact that millennial homeownership is tied to dog love isn’t a surprise to me.
+If you are among those in any generation who own and love a pet (or two), check out the Ultimate Pet Nutrition Guide.
+I am a dog lover myself and consider my own fur babies when it comes to making major life decisions like buying a home.
+If you’re interested in moving to a dog-friendly space in Montecito, Hope Ranch or any of Santa Barbara’s upscale communities, please check out my comprehensive website then give me a call at 805.886.9378 or email me at Cristal@montecito-estate.com.
 Woof!